 Approximate retail price:

-Summary:An all terrain tire designed for pickups and SUVs and is well suited on dry and wet pavement and light duty off-road conditions.
-It has a 60,000 mile treadwear warranty.
+Summary:An all terrain tire designed for pickups and SUVs, well suited on-road and for light duty off-road conditions.
+It has a 60,000 mile tread wear warranty.

 The Michelin LTX A/T 2 is part of the tire